 What Size Do You Need?

-SWhen choosing an every-day-carry knife size is one of the first criteria to consider.
-Modern EDC knives range in size from the very small to the very large.
+When choosing an every-day-carry size is one of the first criteria to consider.
+Modern EDC blades range in size from the very small to the very large.

-Some users might prefer a relatively small knife that they can carry in their front pocket without impeding access to other items such as change, while others might prefer a relatively large knife that they can carry in their back pocket.
+Some users might prefer a relatively small blade that they can carry in their front pocket without impeding access to other items such as change, while others might prefer a relatively large model that they can carry in their back pocket.

 Start by looking for a knife with a size that is appropriate for your intended use and where you think you'll be most likely to carry it.

-The most common options are a belt pouch or a well made pocket clip that enables you to carry the knife either tip-up or tip down and, either on your left or your right side depending on your preference.
+The most common options are a belt pouch or a well made pocket clip that enables you to carry it either tip-up or tip down and, either on your left or your right side depending on your preference.

 What Blade Design Makes the Most Sense?